smarthomeNG/plugins/artnet/README.md

 ### logic.yaml
 Notice: First DMX channel is 1!
 Not 0!

-To send DMX Data to the universe set in plugin.yaml you have 3 possibilities:
+To send DMX Data to the universe set in plugin.yaml you have 4 possibilities:

+#### 0) Use items

+as explained above you can use items for that

 #### 1) Send single value
 ``sh.artnet1(<DMX_CHAN>, <DMX_VALUE>)``